ngliwang/hybrid_search_tfidf_embedding/README.md

 # hybrid_search_tfidf_embedding
-A hybrid search implementation for a retrieval system is proposed, which combines both embedding-based and TF-IDF-based approaches, incorporating custom weightage to enhance performance.
+A hybrid search implementation for a retrieval system, which combines both embedding-based and TF-IDF-based approaches, incorporating custom weightage to enhance performance.